-10.3 Pile sockets
+10.2 Pile sockets

-Where pile sockets are detailed, the applied load is to be carried by a combination of socket wall friction and base resistance as per the Geotechnical Design Standard.
+Typically, these piles will have significant unlined sockets which carry the applied load and provide the moment capacity.
+The design loads shall be carried by a combination of socket wall friction and base resistance as per the Geotechnical Design Standard.